edwinlzs/reactpractice/README.md

-hi this is my first project
+hi this is solely for my own learning, will update as I progress